 We all know people who are ALICE: Asset Limited, Income Constrained, Employed.
 ALICE earns more than the Federal Poverty Level, but not enough to afford the basic cost of living where they live.
 ALICE workers are employed, yet they often do not earn enough to meet monthly expenses.
 Without additional income to put away for savings, ALICE households are often one financial crisis away from disaster.

 ALICE is often a hidden population.
 Households below the ALICE threshold usually do not qualify for governmental aid or social service programs, so their struggles go unseen and unknown.
 The ALICE data highlights the challenges of people living below the ALICE threshold.
 United Way of Harrisonburg and Rockingham County strives to make our community a place where individuals and families have the tools to move from crisis to survival to sustainability.

-Chances are, you already know ALICE!
-ALICE may be child care providers, home health aides, mechanics, retail workers, service providers, store clerks, office assistants, or other members in your community.
+Chances are, you already know ALICE.
+Our neighbors who live below the ALICE threshold may be child care providers, home health aides, mechanics, retail workers, service providers, store clerks, office assistants, or other members in your community.
 ALICE can be in any stage of life and ALICE can be an individual or a family.
-Some households become ALICE due to an unforeseen life event such as a life altering health diagnosis, job loss, or family crisis such as a death or divorce.
+Some households fall below the ALICE threshold due to an unforeseen life event such as a life-altering health diagnosis, job loss, or family crisis such as a death or divorce.

 Click on the videos below to watch the stories of two ALICE families who are struggling to make ends meet.